Minimum degrees of finite rectangular bands, null semigroups, and variants of full transformation semigroups: Rectangular bands and hypergraphs

 \section{Rectangular bands and hypergraphs}

-In this section we calculate the (minimum transformation) degree $\mu(B)$ of an arbitrary finite rectangular band $B$.
+In this section we calculate the (minimum transformation) degree $\mu(B)$ of an arbitrary finite rectangular band $B$, thereby answering a question of Easdown \cite{Easdown1992}.
 Since all $p\times q$ rectangular bands are isomorphic, the degree of such a band depends only on the parameters~$p$ and $q$.
 Accordingly, for $p,q\in\N$ we define

 Since rectangular bands are $\D$-simple, any such band contained in $\T_n$ is in fact contained in a single $\D$-class $D_r(\T_n)$.
 Accordingly, for $p,q,r\in\N$ we define

 and of course $\be(p,q)=\min_r\be_r(p,q)$.
 In the above definition of $\be_r(p,q)$, we interpret $\min\emptyset=\infty$.
 In particular, we have $\be_1(p,q)=\infty$ for $p\geq2$, since $D_1(\T_n)$ is an $n$-element right zero semigroup (i.e., a $1\times n$ rectangular band) for any $n$.
 It follows that $\be(p,q)=\min_{r\geq2}\be_r(p,q)$ when $p\geq2$.